concord-consortium/dst-codap-plugin/src/codap/seperation-todo.md

 Tasks to remove errors:
-- See if we can make a tile-less use-drag-drop
+- See if we can make a tile-less version use-drag-drop
-- try updating attribute-label to using the BaseDataDisplayModel
-- figure out what we need to bring in axis-or-legend-attribute-menu
 - look at the shared case metadata: how is it used? can we bring in a version of it without bringing in the shared model system which depends on the tile system?
 - look at shared-data-utils, maybe it would be OK to bring this in, but probably it is about the shared model system. data-set-utils uses it to get the shared case metadata from the dataset.
 - look at the formula system: do we need it? can we make it a service so data-configuration-model can look it up and handle the case where it isn't available?
-- try to remove the dependency on components/graph/graphing-types, I think just a couple of constants are imported from it
 - look at apply-model-change: can we make it a service that is basically a no-op in the plugin?
 - look at without-undo: can we make it a service that is basically a no-op in the plugin?
 - look at data-set-notifications: the plugin shouldn't need to do this so can it be made a service?